1Tristan/VariantSync/README.md

   * Feature IDE (version 2.7.4 recommended)

 ## Installation
-* download and extract winglpk in a folder of your choice
+* Download and extract winglpk in a folder of your choice
-* import the VariantSync as existing project in an eclipse workspace/ clone VariantSync as git project in an eclipse workspace
+* Import the VariantSync as existing project in an eclipse workspace/ clone VariantSync as git project in an eclipse workspace
-* run MANIFEST.MF in folder META-INF as eclipse application with the following run configuration:
+* Run MANIFEST.MF in folder META-INF as eclipse application with the following run configuration:
   * Program arguments:
     * -os ${target.os} -ws ${target.ws} -arch ${target.arch} -nl ${target.nl} -consoleLog
   * VM arguments: